higgintop/mood_music/README.md

   3. Jolene by Dolly Parton SAD
   > 2
   What would you like to do:
-  a.
-Edit recommendation
+  1. Edit recommendation
-  b.
-Delete recommendation
+  2. Delete recommendation
-  > b
+  > 2
   Your song recommendation has been deleted.
 ```
 * When user lists entries and then enters the corresponding entry
-  number, user is prompted about whether they want to edit.
-Upon a "no"
+  number, user is prompted with sub-menu asking whether they want to
-  answer, the user is prompted to delete entry.
+  edit or delete
 ## Viewing list of song recommendations

 If no data/recommendations exist in database: